 - A self-employment certificate is a document certifying that a person has registered his activities at the local State Tax Inspectorate (hereinafter referred to as the STI) and is entitled to perform the activities indicated in the certificate.

 - The application for the issue of a self-employment certificate is submitted not later than on the day of the launch of the activities.
 The application can be submitted at a STI division, via mail or e-mail.
 If a person decides to terminate his activities, he must notify the STI within 5 working days before the planned day of termination.

 - When independent activities are performed under a self-employment certificate, the income tax is paid from the actual annual income from individual activities.
 When calculating the taxable income from the earned revenues, it is possible to deduct allowable deductions (costs incurred for earning revenues).
-When a simplified procedure is applied, a fixed amount can be considered as allowable deductions, for example 30% from all the revenues gained from independent activities.
+When a simplified procedure is applied, a fixed amount can be considered as allowable deductions, for example, 30% of all the revenues gained from independent activities.
 At the end of the year, persons declare their revenues and pay the established taxes.
 A person performing individual activities under a self-employment certificate must fill in the Income and Expenditure Accounting Register and issue one of the accounting documents: a receipt for the goods (services) bought or sold, an invoice, a VAT invoice, or a cash register receipt.
 Detailed information is specified in the Rules of Accounting of Residents’ Individual Activities (except for residents holding business certificates).

 Individual activities under business certificates